not-that-metaDAO/MTOTM/README.md

 ## Price Feed Initilization

 For the MTOTM to work, there needs to be a Price Feed set up for each payment terminal.
 Normally, an oracle grabs current price data from a DEX like Uniswap, but we are mostly working with early-stage member projects without a liquid token.
-The following steps are needed pre-terminal deployment to create a 'price' the terminal will use to mint meta tokens at a rate specified by the 'price' specified in ETH. (i.e. 'Price' of .1 ETH per DAO token, at a mint rate of 100 meta-index tokens per ETH, would mint 10 meta-index tokens for every DAO token swapped.
+The following steps are needed pre-terminal deployment to create a 'price' of the project token that the terminal will use to mint meta tokens at a rate specified by the 'price' specified in ETH. (i.e. 'Price' of .1 ETH per DAO token, at a mint rate of 100 meta-index tokens per ETH, would mint 10 meta-index tokens for every DAO token swapped.

 #### Step 1 - Calculate Price of Token for Feed
 - We start with a value agreed to between DAOs and not-that-metaDAO to use for swap
-- (Value of DAO tokens in ETH)  /  Project token amt  = Feed Price
+- (Value of DAO tokens in ETH)  /  DAO token amt  = Feed Price

 #### Step 2 - Deploy ‘fake price’ [Feed](https://github.com/not-that-metaDAO/MTOTM/blob/main/contracts/PriceFeed.sol) Contract
 - Have currentPrice() return Feed Price calculated in Step 1